 Our brains are hardwired to resist change

-Robinson points out that that when we set goals or resolutions, we’re asking our brain to do something that will require “a lifestyle change, a habit change, a thinking change, delayed gratification, going the extra mile” and more.
+By setting setting goals or resolutions, we’re asking our brain to do something that will require “a lifestyle change, a habit change, a thinking change, delayed gratification, going the extra mile” and more.
 Hmph.
 Sounds like pain, not pleasure.

 Further, if you believe in the Adam and Eve story, you’ll see a superb example of how people instinctively avoid pain and seek pleasure.
 Yep, it’s the human condition.